 Without hesitation, I took the subway up to the Dufty’s 93rd Street apartment and took copies of the petition, sure that it would be a popular cause, hardly controversial.
 I had forgot, however, that this was the 1950s, and we were still in the era of McCarthyism, when people who had signed what they thought were innocuous petitions for causes like aid to mission houses in the Bowery, o support for the teachers union, and later were hauled before the McCarty committee accused of being Communist sympathizers.
 McCarthy and his minions had Americans fearful of signing anything, for fear it might later be held against them.

-I happened to know there was a meeting that night of The Young Peoples Socialist League, headed by my writer friend Michael Harrington (he later gained game by writing the book “The Other America” that inspired the LBJ poverty program.)
+I happened to know there was a meeting that night of The Young Peoples Socialist League, headed by my writer friend Michael Harrington (he later gained game by writing the book purchase viagra with prescription “The Other America” that inspired the LBJ poverty program.)
 Mike introduced me and recommended people sign this simple request for humane treatment of a dying woman – yet many refused, backing away in fear that somehow, someway, this might years later be interpreted as some kind of “subversive” act!
 The popular statement of refusal to sign any document was “I’m not a signer.”
 Less than half the people in this most liberal-minded gathering imaginable were afraid to sign.
 The response was even more fearful and less supportive in other gatherings I went to in hopes of support – parties, bars, even meetings at churches.
 McCarthy had taught Americans to fear – not their enemies, but their own government.

 I took my petitions with the signatures I’d managed to accumulate, and turned the in to the Duftys.
 Other friends had also brought in what signatures they were able to find.
 The Duftys and their lawyers, supported by newspaper articles about this travesty, were able to get a court order for the New York City police to finally leave Holiday’s hospital room a few hours before her death.
 She died on July 17.
 Her songs and her recordings are still classics played today – most notably “God Bless The Child,” and “Strange Fruit,” the haunting song that portrays the lynchings of black people in the South.